-For some strange reason, the general public does not normally associated chiropractic care and headaches.
-I, as a headache doctor in Mesa, AZ, can tell you from the results we get in our office alone that we can complete alleviate the vast majority of headaches that come into our office.
+For some strange reason, the general public does not normally associate chiropractic care and headaches.
+I, as a headache doctor in Mesa, AZ, can tell you from the results we get in our office alone that we can completely alleviate the vast majority of headaches that come into our office.
 Some are simply structural and respond with soft tissue work and adjusting.
-Some require much more by-in from the patient that will likely include significant lifestyle changes to include quitting smoking, stress management, exercise and dietary changes.
+Some require much more by-in from the patient that will likely include significant lifestyle changes to include quitting smoking, stress management, exercise, and dietary changes.

 This particular study suggests that the PCP to neurologist pathway is likely not the best choice.
 Chiropractic care with a skilled Mesa, AZ headache doctor first would appear to be the best use of resources.
 Researchers looked at headache sufferers to see how many of them had pain over the base of the skull that reproduced their headaches.
 Results were very telling:

 - ALL tension headache patients experienced reproduction of their headaches

 - All but 1 migraine headache patients experienced reproduction of their headaches

 - In every case, the referred head pain was similar to the pain they usually experienced during headache

 You may say “Wow!” but I say “Duh!”
 This is an extremely common finding in patients who experience all types of headaches.
 In my upcoming book, Migraines and Epilepsy: You are not alone, I cover this aspect of headaches in greater detail.

 So how many patients never made it past the neurologist?
 How many thousands, tens or hundreds of thousands of headache patients have NEVER had a physician evaluate the structures of their neck, let alone administer any treatment?

 What have you found to be the most helpful for your headaches?
 Contact a headache doctor in Mesa, AZ today for more information.

 Other Headaches and Their Causes